olelina/Project_marketflash_marketing/README.md

 https://colab.research.google.com/drive/1CeTrB57zHk2Ffca094_FMSm1Q9rhlb7F?usp=sharing

-#### I have also pasted it to a simple Google document so it can be easily copied is needed
+#### I have also pasted quesries to a simple Google document so it can be easily copied if needed
 https://docs.google.com/document/d/1SLNQAwo9C2Vg2LOHOK0iWadm3spRd7jEwEkH_eMtv0M/edit?usp=sharing

-## Tableau dashboard link
+## Link to the Marketflash dashboard in Tableau